AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data recovery/Recover physical backup data in a user-created MongoDB instance/Restore data of an ApsaraDB for MongoDB instance to a self-managed MongoDB database
         by using physical backup.md

     mongod -f /root/mongo/mongod.conf && mongod -f /root/mongo/mongod1.conf && mongod -f /root/mongo/mongod2.conf
     ```

-8. After you start the three nodes, use the root account to log on to the MongoDB database.
+8. After you start the three nodes, use the root account to log on to the self-managed MongoDB database.

     ```
-    mongo -u root -p <The password of the root account> --authenticationDatabase admin
+    mongo -u root -p <Password of the root account> --authenticationDatabase admin
     ```

+    **Note:** If the password contains special characters, you must enclose the password in single quotation marks \(' '\).
+Example: 'test123!@\#' Otherwise, you may fail to log on to the database.

 9. In the mongo shell, add the nodes that you created in the preceding operations to the replica set and initialize the replica set.